Securing the Machines: A Deep Dive into Policy-Driven Workload Identity

 • Think of a retail application that needs to access inventory data.
 Instead of granting it full access to the database, a policy should restrict it to only reading inventory information.

-• For instance, a financial service using a trading bot should only allow access to market data APIs and trade execution, with no access to customer account details.
+• For instance, a financial service using a trading bot should only allow access to market data apis and trade execution, with no access to customer account details.

 • In healthcare, an application accessing patient records should only be allowed access to specific data fields necessary for its function, preventing unnecessary exposure of sensitive information.